mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/essential/index.md

 ## Overview

-The Konvoy upgrade for DKP Essential encompasses the following three steps in sequential order:
+To upgrade Konvoy for DKP Essential:

 1. Upgrade the Cluster API (CAPI) components
 1. Upgrade the core addons
 1. Upgrade the Kubernetes version

 If you have more than one Essential license, repeat all of these steps for each Essential cluster (management cluster).
+If an AMI was specified when initially creating a cluster, you must build a new one with [Konvoy Image Builder][KIB] and pass it with `--ami.`

+<p class="message--note"><strong>NOTE:</strong> For pre-provisioned air-gapped environments, you must run <code>konvoy-image upload artifacts</code>.</p>

 For a full list of DKP Essential features, see [DKP Essential][dkpessential].